mohinid/referral-app/README.md

 ```
 7. Navigate to [http://localhost:3000/users/sign_in](http://localhost:3000/users/sign_in)

-8. To Login, use existing email as shared in previous section of seed data or Sign up with your own user.
+8. To Login, use existing email as shared in previous section of Seed Data or Sign up with your own user!

 # Contributors
 None.
-I did it myself! 😄 Thanks for reading up.
+I did it myself! 😄
+Thanks for reading up.